10 mins Duff floated a free-kick

 United's European adventure continued with a second

-successive jaunt to The Baltic States - and another unimpressive 1-0
+successive Baltic jaunt - and another unimpressive 1-0

 victory.